-Let’s start with Price, which is surely one of the major factors for most users.
+Let’s start with price, which is surely one of the major factors most users consider.
 If we look at the pricing of Flickr, you get the free plan that allows users to upload up to 1000 photos and 1 GB of videos on the platform without paying a single penny.
 However, if you want, you can switch to a premium subscription that will offer unlimited storage and many other premium features for $8.49 per month.
 If you get an annual subscription, you can save a lot of money, and it will cost you $6.67 per month.

 On the other hand, Shutterfly has a different pricing model, and the platform charges $15.99 per photo book.
 Like Flickr, the company also offers unlimited storage, but the unique thing about it is that it doesn’t require any premium membership.
 Also, both platforms offer a free trial option, which you can use to test the service.